GRIDAPPSD/gridappsd-toolbox/dynamic-ybus/README.md

     ]
 ```

-When the simulation is started and Dynamic Y-bus service is selected to run, the service will immediately request (without any application interaction) an initial or starting Y-bus from the Static Y-bus service that Dynamic Y-bus itself maintains internally (updating during the course of the simulation) for request/response and subscribe/publish messaging with any applications using the service.
+When the simulation is started and Dynamic Y-bus service is selected to run, the service will immediately request (without any application interaction) an initial or starting Y-bus from the Static Y-bus service that Dynamic Y-bus will then maintain internally (updating during the course of the simulation) for request/response and subscribe/publish messaging with any applications using the service.
 Because Static Y-bus may take 15 to 45+ seconds to construct this Y-bus if there have been no previous requests (meaning Static Y-bus does not have a cached matrix to immediately return) for the specified feeder id, it can also take this long for the Dynamic Y-bus service to return a starting Y-bus from an initial application request.
 If there have been either previous Dynamic Y-bus or Static Y-bus requests for the given feeder id for the GridAPPS-D platform instance, the initial response with a starting Y-bus will happen right away.

 An example Dynamic Y-bus request/response and subscribe/publish workflow is provided in the gridappsd-toolbox GitHub repo in dynamic-ybus/test_dybus.py.
-The following documentation describes the usage of the Dynamic Y-bus service adhering to the recommended workflow insuring an up-to-date Y-bus is maintained.
+The following documentation describes the usage of the Dynamic Y-bus service adhering to the recommended workflow insuring an up-to-date Y-bus throughout simulation execution.

 ## Service Output Request and Subscribe